The Ultimate Chimneys for Victorian Era Center Draft Lamps

 The Perfect 4"_Store Lamp chimney!!!

 The first store lamp was produced by Rochester in 1884, utilizing the Jan.
 15, 1884 Henkle patent flame spreader.
 Between 1884 and 1905, Rochester sold hundreds of thousands of store lamps, the first being made by Miller and after 1892 made by Ansonia.
 By 1886, every large lamp manufacturer was selling store lamps, and over a million were sold before WW I. That was a time before electricity was commonly available, before cars and trucks, even before wide-spread mass transit.
 There were no big box stores, no strip malls or mini-malls.
 People shopped at small "mom and pop" stores within walking distance in their neighborhood.
 The "store lamp" was revolutionary, both lighting and heating a small store by hanging a lamp near the cash register.
-With a 2 ½" diameter wick of 0.113" thickness, a store lamp can produce up to 13,000 BTU/hr of heat along with 300 cp of light.
+Between 1885 and 1900 well over a million store lamps were sold.
+With a 2 ½" diameter wick of 0.113" thickness, a store lamp can produce over 10,000 BTU/hr of heat along with 300 cp of light.
 The glass chimney can get very hot.
 Even a cold draft could shatter the chimney!
-Any "stress raisers" in the form of "flea bits" can cause the chimney to crack, which is why my chimneys have polished ends.
-Today we can use those old store lamps for both light and heat.
+Any "stress raisers" in the form of "flea bites" can cause the chimney to crack, which is why my chimneys have polished ends.
+Today we can still use those old store lamps for both light and heat.
 A chimney that can safely harness that heat for decades is a wise investment.

 The Perfect 4" Store Lamp chimney!!!